luizbgomide/sovereign/rules.md

 ### Narrative Interaction

-Much of the intresting part (and what separates skilled players from novice players) is coming up with a plan that *avoids* rolling.
-Proposing a plan that triggers a skill check or roll is *feasible*, but also *risky*.
-Much of the fun, as a player, is coming up with plans that *can't fail*.
+Much of the intresting part (and what separates skilled players from novice players) of exploring is coming up with a plan that *avoids* rolling.
+A plan that triggers a skill check or roll is *workable*, but also *risky*.
+A lot of the fun in this play style is coming up with plans that *can't fail*.

-For instance, consider being faced with a 15-foot wide, deep, pit.
+Consider being faced with a deep, 15-foot wide spiked pit.
 Dangerous.
-If a player says they want to leap to the other side, the GM might rule that as a DC 8 STR/Exert [check](#skill-checks) with failure resulting in taking 3d6 damage from the fall and spikes as well as being stuck at the bottom.
+If a player wants to leap to the other side, the GM might rule that as a DC 8 STR/Exert [check](#skill-checks) with failure resulting in taking 3d6 damage from the fall and spikes as well as being stuck at the bottom.

 A clever player might think to *fill up the pit*.
 Perhaps they spend some time dragging coffins, furniture, etc into the pit so that they can lower themselves down, walk across, and climb up the other side without rolling.